-Annual maintenance capital expenditures in 2008 are expected to increase as a result of a larger asset base due to the MEG and Southern Oklahoma acquisitions.
+Annual maintenance capital expenditures in 2008 have increased as a result of a larger asset base due to the MEG and Southern Oklahoma acquisitions.
 We expect to fund future capital expenditures with restricted investments, funds generated from our operations, borrowings under our credit facility and the issuance of additional partnership units.

 Cash Distributions to Unitholders - Our partnership agreement requires that, within 45 days after the end of each quarter, we distribute all Available Cash, as defined in the partnership agreement.
-We made cash distributions to our unitholders of \$15.7 million during the three months ended March 31, 2008, as compared to \$7.8 million for the same period in 2007.
+We made cash distributions to our unitholders of \$55.4 million during the nine months ended September 30, 2008, as compared to \$28.8 million for the same period in 2007.
 We intend to make quarterly distribution payments to our unitholders to the extent we have sufficient cash from operations after the establishment of reserves.

-Description of Amended Credit Agreement - We have a 5-year credit agreement, or the Credit Agreement, consisting of a \$630.0 million revolving credit facility and a \$220.0 million term loan facility.
+Description of Amended Credit Agreement - We have a 5-year credit agreement, or the Credit Agreement, consisting of a \$630.0 million revolving credit facility and a \$220.0 million term loan facility at September 30, 2008.
 The Credit Agreement matures on June 21, 2012.
-We have the option of increasing the size of the revolving credit facility to \$1.0 billion with the consent of the issuing lenders.
-During the three months ended March 31, 2008, we borrowed \$75.0 million from our revolving credit facility for general corporate purposes and \$30.0 million to fund a partial retirement of our term loan facility, and we repaid \$200.0 million.
-During the three months ended March 31, 2008, we borrowed \$15.0 million from our term loan facility, and we repaid \$30.0 million.
-As of March 31, 2008, the outstanding balance on the revolving credit facility was \$435.0 million and the outstanding balance on the term loan facility was \$220.0 million.
-As of March 31, 2008, the weighted-average effective interest rate on our revolving credit facility was 5.27% per annum, and the interest rate on our term loan facility was 2.88%.
+During the nine months ended September 30, 2008, we borrowed \$252.0 million from our revolving credit facility for general corporate purposes and \$30.0 million to fund a partial retirement of our term loan facility, and we repaid \$377.0 million.
+During the nine months ended September 30, 2008, we borrowed \$150.0 million from our term loan facility, and we repaid \$30.0 million.
+As of September 30, 2008, the outstanding balance on the revolving credit facility was \$435.0 million and the outstanding balance on the term loan facility was \$220.0 million.
+As of September 30, 2008, the weighted-average effective interest rate was 5.19% per annum on the \$435.0 million of outstanding debt under our revolving credit facility, and the interest rate was 2.59% on the \$220.0 million of outstanding debt under our term loan facility.
+Subsequent to September 30, 2008, we borrowed \$218.1 million from our revolving credit facility to repay a portion of our term loan facility and for general corporate purposes, repaid \$150.0 million on our term loan facility to liquidate the restricted investments to fund the Michigan acquisition, and repaid \$66.9 million on our revolving credit facility.
+As of November 3, 2008, the outstanding balances were \$586.2 million and \$70.0 million on our revolving credit and term loan facilities, respectively.
+The term loan is fully collateralized with restricted investments of \$70.0 million.